Multidimensional scaling

-Multidimensional scaling (MDS) is a means of visualizing the level of similarity of individual cases of a dataset.
-MDS is used to translate "information about the pairwise 'distances' among a set of $n$ objects or individuals" into a configuration of $n$ points mapped into an abstract Cartesian space.
+Multidimensional scaling (MDS) is a means of visualizing the level of similarity of individual cases of a data set.
+MDS is used to translate distances between each pair of $n$ objects in a set into a configuration of $n$ points mapped into an abstract Cartesian space.

 More technically, MDS refers to a set of related ordination techniques used in information visualization, in particular to display the information contained in a distance matrix.
 It is a form of non-linear dimensionality reduction.

 Given a distance matrix with the distances between each pair of objects in a set, and a chosen number of dimensions, N, an MDS algorithm places each object into N-dimensional space (a lower-dimensional representation) such that the between-object distances are preserved as well as possible.
 For N = 1, 2, and 3, the resulting points can be visualized on a scatter plot.

 Core theoretical contributions to MDS were made by James O. Ramsay of McGill University, who is also regarded as the founder of functional data analysis.